Mean-field Variational Inference via Wasserstein Gradient Flow: Preliminary Results and Problem Formulation

 where $v_t:\, \mb R^d\to \mb R^d$ is the flow velocity vector field at time $t$, corresponding to the location-dependent steepest descent direction (i.e.~negative subdifferential) given in Lemma~\ref{lem:FV_SD}.
-Here, we have abused the notation by using $\rho_t\in\PX$ to denote both the probability measure and its the density function.
+Here, we have abused the notation by using $\rho_t\in\PX$ to denote both the probability measure and its density function.
 Similarly, in the rest of the paper, we will use the notation $\rho$ for a generic regular probability measure in $\PX$ and its density.
-Note that the continuity equation~\eqref{eqn:cont_equ} may be interpreted as the equation governing the evolution of the density $\{\rho_t = (Y_t)_\#\rho_0:\, t > 0\}$ of a family of particles initially distributed according to $\rho_0$, and each of which follows the flow $\{Y_t:\,t>0\}$.
-Here, the map $Y_t:\,\mb R^d\to\mb R^d$ is defined through $Y_t(x)=y_x(t)$ where, for any $x\in\mb R^d$, $\{y_x(t):\, t\geq 0\}$ is the solution to the following ODE,
+PDE~\eqref{eqn:cont_equ} provides the Eulerian description of the WGF for functional $\m F$, and motivates one numerical method for implementing WGF via functional approximation (Section~\ref{sec:numeric_method}).